 The insider advice on this page is from Wendy’s Trusted Travel Expert for Italy Villa Vacations, Mara Solomon of Homebase Abroad.

-Crafting one-of-a-kind villa vacations is Mara Solomon’s way of sharing, directly and personally, the insights she has gained from her long love affair with Italy.
-Preparation is her mantra, and there is no limit to the number of hours she’ll spend on the phone organizing your trip.
-For two decades she has been hand-picking the most authentic and magical homes in Italy, inspecting them seasonally, and strengthening her close relationships with the owners (she speaks fluent Italian, of course).
-Adept at helping large families and small groups, Mara will build you an itinerary based on a property matched to your group’s unique set of interests, preferences, and energy levels.
+For two decades Mara has been hand-picking the most atmospheric and magical homes in Italy, inspecting them seasonally, and using her fluent Italian to strengthen her close relationships with the property owners.
+It’s those relationships that translate into special entrée and experiences for you.
+With a focus on helping large families and small groups, Mara crafts one-of-a-kind villa vacations based on a property matched to your group’s unique set of interests, preferences, and energy levels.
 The result is a carefully calibrated itinerary that eliminates nasty surprises and maximizes relaxation and engagement.
-Mara helps newcomers make the most of their experience and guides returning travelers to lesser-known points of interest and people embedded in local culture.
+All of Mara’s homes have at least four bedrooms, ensuite baths, a private pool or descent to the sea (or both), and local staff included or available; most have air conditioning in the bedrooms, some throughout the house.
+Her properties are sprinkled throughout Tuscany, Lake Como, the Amalfi and Cilento Coast, and Umbria, with a small selection of apartments in Rome, Florence, and Venice.
+Mara helps Italy first-timers make the most of their experience and guides returning travelers to lesser-known points of interest and people embedded in local culture.
 All guests have the benefit of being brought into Mara’s personal circle of friends and colleagues: chefs, winemakers, artisans, drivers, farmers, guides, and the like—people she knows and whom she feels you will enjoy.
-Mara was also included in Wendy’s prestigious list of top villa specialists, which was published annually in Condé Nast Traveler magazine from 2006 to 2013.

 Where to Rent